microsoft/live-share/CONTRIBUTING.md

 As with problem reports, don't feel bad if we ask for more information while we try to understand your scenario.

-### Writing Good Problem Reports and Feature Requests
+### Tip: Writing Good Problem Reports and Feature Requests

+Here are a few tips that will help us understand your problem or feedback quickly.

+> **Tip:** You may be able to save yourself some time by searching [issue repository](https://github.com/Microsoft/project-cascade/issues) to see if the problem/request already exists so you can simply up-vote it.

-File a single issue per problem or feature request.
+First, try to file a single issue per problem or feature request.

 * Do not enumerate multiple bugs or feature requests in the same issue.
 * Do not add your issue as a comment to an existing issue unless it's for the identical input.
 Many issues look similar, but have different causes.